School of Education Programs

 PRE K - 12 PROGRAMS - The Dance Education program is for students who wish to become dance teachers in grades pre K to 12.

 Both programs require that students apply after they have been accepted to Hunter.
-The application process involves a paper application, a writing sample and an interview.
+The application process involves an online application, a writing sample and an interview.
 Students must apply by October 15 for the spring term and by March 15 for the fall term.
-Applications are available in the School of Education, Room 1000 West.

 The Hunter College School of Education offers over 40 master’s degrees and certificate programs to those who want to serve as teachers, counselors and administrators in New York City and beyond.
 We have programs designed both for those who are new to education – whether recent graduates or career changers – and for current teachers looking to expand their professional expertise and become certified in new areas.
 These include programs in: